Ritatachen/Decision-Tree-from-scratch/README.md

 I will use a data-set that includes mushroom records drawn from the Audubon Society Field Guide to North American Mushrooms (1981).
-The database describes samples from dierent species of gilled mushrooms in the families Agaricus and Lepiota.
+The database describes samples from different species of gilled mushrooms in the families Agaricus and Lepiota.
 Each sample is described by a string of 23 characters, on a single line of the provided file( mushroom_data.txt); each such string describes the values of 22 attributes for each sample (described below), and the last character corresponds to the correct classification